How Much Does a Wheelchair Ramp Cost in 2025?

 Medicaid

 In some states, low-income older adults and people with disabilities can pursue assistance via standard Medicaid or Home and Community-Based Service Waivers (HCBS Waivers).
-With these, ramps are considered home modifications and are covered fully or partially.
+With these, ramps are considered home modifications covered fully or partially.

 Veteran Assistance